blynkkk/docs/blynk.cloud/device-mqtt-api/timezone-location.md

-# Timezone/Location MQTT API
+# Device Timezone/Location MQTT API

 > [!TIP]
 > Usually, you'll want to subscribe to a widcard topic like **downlink/#**.

-## Request time-related data from Blynk
+## Request the Device Time and Timezone from Blynk

 Publish topic **get/utc/all/json**, payload: empty